Esn024/Esn024/README.md

 - 🔭 Software developer who enjoys music and animation.
 - 🔭 Based in Ontario, Canada.

-### 🛠️ Showcase Apps:
+### 🌱 Showcase Apps:

-- [Animatsiya](https://www.animatsiya.net/) - A themed community portal & collaborative database focused on animation that allows films to be watched online paired with user-submitted subtitles, built with PHP, jQuery, JavaScript and MySQL
+- [Animatsiya](https://www.animatsiya.net/) - A themed community portal & collaborative database focused on animation that allows films to be watched online paired with user-submitted subtitles.
+Built with PHP, jQuery, JavaScript and MySQL
-- [abcKalimba](https://github.com/Esn024/abckalimba) - An online musical tool that can be used for education and note-taking by players of tine-based instruments such as the Kalimba (thumb piano) or Marimba, built with JavaScript, React, Node and MongoDB
+- [abcKalimba](https://github.com/Esn024/abckalimba) - An online musical tool that can be used for education and note-taking by players of tine-based instruments such as the Kalimba (thumb piano) or Marimba.
+Built with JavaScript, React, Node and MongoDB
-- [five-webstore](https://github.com/Esn024/five-webstore) - A simple online store with a shopping cart and inventory built with TypeScript, Node and MongoDB
+- [five-webstore](https://github.com/Esn024/five-webstore) - A simple online store with a shopping cart and inventory.
+Built with TypeScript, Node and MongoDB

 ### 🛠️ Current Toolkit:
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-plain-wordmark.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;